Statutory Declaration Solicitor

 “I (name) do solemnly and sincerely declare, that/as follows.. .. .. .. and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act 1835.”

 It must be completely true and accurate.
 It must follow a set structure and contain very specific wording.
-Contact us if you would like a solicitor to support you in creating your stat dec.
+Contact us if you want a solicitor to help create your stat dec.

 How much does a statutory declaration cost?